 ]@font-face

-definitions containing font URLs from fonts.gstatic.com
+definitions containing font URLs from the fonts.gstatic.com

 server.fonts.gstatic.com